 "My point exactly.
 I'm getting up, but you go back to sleep.
 I’ve an idea for another item.”

-I’ve heard it said: ‘truth is stranger than fiction'Well, I’m convinced given the quirky reviews that manage to find their way into our ports.
-So for giggles and grins, I'd like to share a few in tripping with these 'bright' fantastics.
+We’ve all heard it said: ‘truth is stranger than fiction'Don't know about you, but I’m convinced given the quirky reviews that manage to find their way into our ports.
+So for giggles and grins, let's share a few reviews in tripping with these 'bright' fantastics.

 The Philosophical Types“I like the point it brings out, we are all human, but do we actually have to eat our own flesh or others to be considered human?
 Of course not!”

 It brought out a point, alright.
 I’d pay a c-note to see the shape of your beret.
 Hmm, self-consumption, you say?
 Interesting.
 What if a guy’s in love with himself?
 “Good ol’ Harry; he just went and ate hisself all up.”
 Sa-a-y, does that mean if an Italian baker ate his own cannoli’s he’d be considered human… or a dang good contortionist?
 Never mind.